-The Jury for the Stein Rokkan Prize for Comparative Social Science Research has awarded the prize to Dorothee Bohle and Bela Greskovits, for their book entitled Capitalist Diversity on Europe’s Periphery.
+The 2013 Prize was awarded to Dorothee Bohle and Bela Greskovits, for their book entitled Capitalist Diversity on Europe’s Periphery.

 Dorothee Bohle is Professor of Political Science at Central European University, Budapest.
 She specialises in the comparative political economy of Eastern Europe, with a focus on welfare regimes, industrial relations and tiny states.
 She is co-author of Capitalist Diversity on Europe’s Periphery, and her work has appeared in Studies in Comparative International Development, West European Politics, Journal of Democracy, European Journal of Sociology, and Review of International Political Economy among others.
 She received her PhD from Free University of Berlin, and was a Fernand Braudel Fellow at European University Institute, Florence.